 The combination of Fixed Point, Mr. Fixer's Dual Crowbars and Setback's Friendly Fire can instantly win any game that can be won by reducing the villain to 0 HP.
 Setback's Friendly Fire lets any ally damage Setback when they hit a non-hero target; Dual Crowbars make it so every time Fixer does any damage, he can do a second set to another target; Fixed Point makes everything else indestructible.
 With all three in play, Fixer can hit a villain, then trigger Friendly Fire to hit Setback, which triggers Dual Crowbars to hit a villain, which triggers Friendly Fire, etc. until the villain is safely under 0 HP.

-A new ruling from the game's writer has created an un-interruptable damage loop that can win any fight in a single turn.
+A ruling from the game's writer briefly created an un-interruptable damage loop that could win nearly any fight in a single turn.
 Prime Warden Captain Cosmic's power makes it so that if any of his Construct cards are destroyed, he can shuffle the construct into his deck and either draw or play a card.
 Originally, this wouldn't stack — no matter how many times he used the power, he would only get one draw or one play out of a card's destruction.
-The new ruling makes it stack with multiple power uses.
-So if one construct is destroyed, he can draw and play multiple cards.
-This makes his card Construct Cataclysm all but an instant win — it destroys all his constructs and does damage based on how many constructs were destroyed.
-With the multiple draws and plays, he can easily just keep recycling his constructs into play infinitely, with the only real limit being the other players' patience and houserules.
-This stands above the other gamebreakers because while they need specific environments, hero teams and cards, Prime Warden Captain Cosmic can do this on his own in any environment.
-After discussion on the game's forum, the writer agreed and said an update to the video game will undo the loop.
+A newer ruling made it stack with multiple power uses.
+So if one construct is destroyed, he could draw and play multiple cards.
+This made his card Construct Cataclysm all but an instant win — it destroys all his constructs and does damage based on how many constructs were destroyed.
+With the multiple draws and plays, he could easily just keep recycling his constructs into play infinitely, with the only real limit being the other players' patience and houserules.
+This stood above the other gamebreakers because while they need specific environments, hero teams and cards, Prime Warden Captain Cosmic could do it on his own in any environment.
+After discussion on the game's forum, the writer agreed and a later update to the video game undid the loop.